Coiot/cbr-main/src/albums/episode2.md

     grants better movement and sight for the armada they’ll soon construct.
 Of course, if they plan on keeping Douglas they could probably do with a boring land army too.
 The Holy Roman Empire are archer addicts, with just one warrior among their ranks.
-Their current leader Bismarck should look to negate that imbalance — they’ll not be conquering anything as it stands.</p>"
+Their current leader Bismarck should look to negate that imbalance—they’ll not be conquering anything as it stands.</p>"
 - scene_number: "24"
   scene_title: Yin and Yangcheng
   slide_url: https://latest.civbattleroyale.tv/season1-episode2-scene24.jpg
   narration: "<p>Yangcheng is the first capital to fall to the red, but Xia might
-    have found a lifeline — they seem to have dispatched all the nearby warriors, leaving Qin Shi Huang’s nearest melee unit a few turns away.
-On the other hand, there are enough archers nearby to make sure that Yangcheng’s population stays in the red for some time — possibly even long enough for the Qin’s hit squad to arrive.
+    have found a lifeline—they seem to have dispatched all the nearby warriors, leaving Qin Shi Huang’s nearest melee unit a few turns away.
+On the other hand, there are enough archers nearby to make sure that Yangcheng’s population stays in the red for some time—possibly even long enough for the Qin’s hit squad to arrive.
 To the north, the Qing army appears on the move.
 Are they going to kick the Xia while they’re down, or do they have a juicier, greyer target?</p>"
 - scene_number: "25"